 In the picture above, we used a ferrite ring with 13mm outer diameter, which is kind of too big for this purpose.
 We use it just because we couldn’t get one with suitable size in such short time.
 The ferrite ring that we will put into Zero4U package, will be much smaller and has only 7.6mm outer diameter.
 The ferrite ring has the same thickness with the spacers, so it doesn’t affect the assembly.

 After using the ferrite ring, the testing result becomes perfect!
 Zero4U works very well with Raspberry Pi Zero W. We opened Web browser in Pi Zero W desktop and play Youtube video there, that way the network activity kept very high.
 The USB devices on Zero4U are all working normally and we never see a USB device get reset during the 4 hours test.

 It is also possible that you source the ferrite ring by yourself.
 We realised that many ferrite rings in the market could be used for this purpose, as long as the sizing is suitable.
 The most important parameter is the thickness of the ring, which should be 4~5mm (4.5~4.7mm will be ideal).
 Inner diameter should not be smaller than 3.3mm.
 The outer diameter is not that important but smaller will be better.

 Update on 2017.03.22:

-We have the ferrite rings in stock and start to offer them to existing customers for free.
+We have the ferrite rings in stock and start to offer them to existing customers.
 Product link is here.